vparizot/vparizot.github.io/_pages/lab2.md

 {% include figure popup=true image_path="/assets/images/lab2/SevenSegments_tb_wave.png" alt="Wave forms for validation testing of seven segment module" caption="Wave forms for validation testing of seven segment module" %}

 ## Implementation
-After confirming that my design would work in simulation, it was time to wire everything up based on the following circuit schematic.
+After confirming that my design would work in simulation, it was time to wire everything up based on the following circuit schematic I drew up.
 In my design, I used a cathode seven segment display along with NPN transistors for each digit.

 Since the display requires substantial current, more than an FPGA output pin can drive, I used an NPN transistor to drive the large current.
 To calculate the resistor values, I went to the data sheet and found that FPGA pins drive at 3.3 V and 8 mA.

 <!-- ![Resistor calculations for NPN transistors](/assets/images/lab2/resistorCalculations.jpeg)  -->
 {% include figure popup=true image_path="/assets/images/lab2/resistorCalculations.jpeg" alt="Resistor calculations for NPN transistors" caption="Resistor calculations for NPN transistors" %}

-I also implemented the necessary resistors for all led display, based on lab 1 calculations.
+I also implemented the necessary resistors for all led display, based on [previous calculations.](/setup/#seven-segment-logic-design)

 <!-- ![Circuit Schematic](/assets/images/lab2/Lab2Schematic.jpeg)  -->
 {% include figure popup=true image_path="/assets/images/lab2/Lab2Schematic.jpeg" alt="Circuit Schematic" caption="Circuit Schematic" %}